-One of Group and Incentive Travel Specialist Richard Davis’s favorites are the most popular of Greek olives: kalamatas.
+One of Richard’s favorites are the most popular of Greek olives: kalamatas.
 He enjoys them both by themselves, and in a hearty Italian puttanesca pasta dish.
 While they do appear black in color, they’re actually a very deep purple, and to give them their salty but fruity flavor, they’re often preserved using olive oil, or even red wine.

 As for Peg, her olive dish of choice comes from Italy, too.
 The stuffed olives go by the name olive all’Ascolana, which has roots in the Le Marche region.
 The dish starts with a mild green olive (traditionally Ascolana olives), and then the olives are stuffed with a mixture of veal and sausage.
 Once stuffed, the olives are coated in flour and fried, making them a delicious appetizer to serve at parties.